OzanEm/go-xox/README.md

 HMAC check, and means a token expiring mid-session is caught on the next operation instead of never).

+### Refresh tokens

+The tradeoff of a self-contained JWT is that it cannot be revoked, so the access token is deliberately short-lived (30 min, `JWT_TTL`) and paired with an opaque refresh token that _is_ server-side state: 32 random bytes, stored **hashed** (SHA-256) so a database leak leaks nothing exchangeable, revocable via `POST /logout`, and **rotated on every use** — a refresh token that is replayed after being exchanged is already revoked.
+The CLI client refreshes its access token in the background shortly before expiry, so the per-operation token it sends over the WebSocket stays valid for the whole session without the player ever re-logging in.

 ### Password storage

 Passwords are hashed with bcrypt at cost 12. bcrypt is deliberately slow and